 Applications for admission and readmission to Graduate Studies should be made to the College of Graduate Studies by the deadline published.

 International students having adequate preparation for graduate study may apply for admission, but applications should be filed at least six months prior to the anticipated date of enrollment.
-Additionally, all students from non-English speaking countries must submit proof of adequate training and ability in the use of English as evidenced by an acceptable score on the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), PTE-Academic, FLS International Language Center, ELS, TOEIC, CEFR, and SLEP.
+Additionally, all students from non-English speaking countries must submit proof of adequate training and ability in the use of English as evidenced by an acceptable score on the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), PTE-Academic, FLS International Language Center, ELS, TOEIC, CEFR, or SLEP.
 International students who wish to transfer from another university to Tennessee Tech must submit the usual materials required for initial admission; additionally, each applicant must furnish official transcripts from the current institution as well as evidence of full financial responsibility, and photocopies of visa and passport expiration dates, I-94, and I-20 identification.
 Additional information concerning admission, degree requirements, and other aspects of graduate study at Tennessee Tech is found in the Graduate Catalog available online at www.tntech.edu/gcatalog/ or at the Graduate Studies website www.tntech.edu/graduatestudies/.

 Students who are interested in graduate study in one of the aforementioned academic areas are invited to contact the College of Graduate Studies.